joowkim/MSAR-core_bulkRNAseq/general_guidelines.md

-### General guidelines for bulkRNAseq analysis
-1. General gene-level differential expression
-   - ENCODE guidelines suggest 30 million SE reads per sample (stranded).
-   - 15 million reads per sample is often sufficient, if there are a good number of replicates (>3).
-   - Spend money on more **biological replicates**, if possible.
-   - Generally recommended having read length >= 50 bp
-2. Gene-level differential expressoin with detection of lowly-expressed genes
-   - Similarly benefits from biological replicates more than sequencing depth.
-   - Sequence deeper with at least 30-60 million reads depending on level of expression (start with 30 million with a good number of replicates).
-   - Generally recommended to have read length >= 50 bp
-3. Isoform-level differential expression:
-   - Of known isoforms, suggested to have a depth of at least 30 million reads per sample and paired-end reads.
-   - Of novel isoforms should have more depth (> 60 million reads per sample).
-   - Choose biological replicates over paired/deeper sequencing.
-   - Generally recommended having read length >= 50 bp, but longer is better as the reads will be more likely to cross exon junctions
-   - Perform careful QC of RNA quality.
-Be careful to use high quality preparation methods and restrict analysis to high quality RIN # samples.

-**This is from hbctraining.github.io** (https://hbctraining.github.io/Intro-to-rnaseq-fasrc-salmon-flipped/lessons/02_experimental_planning_considerations.html)

 ### Considerations for RNA Seq read length and coverage
 Different RNA-Seq experiment types require different sequencing read lengths and depth (number of reads per sample).
 This bulletin reviews RNA sequencing considerations and offers resources for planning RNA-Seq experiments.